-Unwanted or introducedcan have a huge impact on New Zealand’s environment, and native and .
+Unwanted or introduced species can have a huge impact on Aotearoa New Zealand’s environment, and native flora and fauna.
 Chemicals such as pesticides or poisons can get rid of these species, but are often bad for the environment or affect other species.
 Alternatives such as trapping, culling or weeding can be time consuming and may only have a tiny impact on the pest population.

 Getting rid of weeds

 In Aotearoa, biocontrol agents have been used to control the spread of weeds.
 For example, six different biocontrol agents currently control the spread of gorse – a prickly and invasive weed introduced from Scotland.
 The small red spider mite has been the most successful of these biocontrol agents as it can eat enough gorse to reduce the plants’ growth and spread.